My finances, my projects, my life

 The outlay may be as little as €10 or €20 a month here and there, but it adds up to money that could be put to better use.
 Even €50 a month could help create a useful volume of savings if left to accumulate for long enough.

-Most banks allow customers to check the list of direct debits coming out of your account; make sure to cancel any that are paying for something you no longer use.
-This can be a painful process, but looking back at the amount of money wasted over the preceding couple of years could galvanise you into action and ensure you remain vigilant in the future.
+Most banks allow customers to check the list of direct debits coming out of your account, so make sure to cancel any that are paying for something you no longer use or need.
+This can be a tedious process, but looking back at the amount of money wasted over the preceding couple of years may help galvanise you into action and ensure you remain vigilant in the future.

 Building wealth is all about developing good financial habits.
-As you start to see your savings increase, it can be a powerful motivator to go further.
+As you start to see your savings increase, it can be a powerful motivator to take further steps.
 It can take time to put these reflexes in place, but small steps can make a big difference in the long term.